wavoigt/ESP32-Audio-Dynamic-Compressor/README.md

 Arduino\libraries\audio-tools\src\AudioTools\CoreAudio\AudioEffects <br>
 If you want to use the original files, you must comment out the lines with ‘Compressor_Stereo’ and ‘Compressor_Active’ in Compressor6.ino. <br>
 The compressor then works in mono mode. <br>
+With IR Remote you can change only the threshold.
 The IR Remote has to be configered in IR_Remote.h.
 For everything else, see Compressor6.ino <br>